A 30 minute project: Boodles chain and knot hanging plant pot holder

 I was a huge macramé fan in the 70’s.
-I drove my Mum mad with all the ‘hairy string’ mess to be found in my bedroom.
-I was approx 14, and I had rolls and rolls of jute and hemp, stashed away in my bedroom cupboards. (nothing changes, except now I have a room of my own devoted to all things crafty)
+Driving my Mum mad with all the ‘hairy string’ mess to be found in my bedroom.
+I was approx. 14, and I had rolls and rolls of jute and hemp, stashed away in my bedroom cupboards.
+Nothing changes, now I have a whole room devoted to all things handmade.
+To this day the smell of that jute string brings back fond teenage memories.
+I knotted wall hangings and owls and of course I made a hanging plant pot holder lots and lots of hanging pot holders for plants!

 A large crochet hook is best, I used a size 9 mm.
 Beads are optional but nice.
 The ring as an old wooden curtain ring, plastic is fine too.
 Boodles yarn (from hobbycraft and available online) is chunky and stretchy, perfect for this project.
 A tapestry needle is handy too for threading the beads if used.